helm/charts/test/README.md

 ### Operational Testing

-Operational testing allow to deploy a Release for the changed Helm Chart and test it.
+Operational testing allows deploying a Release for the changed Helm Chart to test it.

 #### Procedure